Expunction is the destruction or permanent sealing of records and documents so that they are no longer public information.

 - Records related to a termination of parental rights and adoption

 - Records of the Oregon Supreme Court and Court of Appeals

 - Records maintained by the Law Enforcement Data System

-Within six weeks of the judge signing the expunction order, notice will be sent to you with information regarding the contacted agencies.
-At this point all Juvenile Department records will be destroyed with the exception of the above listed information, the expunction order itself, and documentation of the contacted agencies.
+Within six weeks of the judge signing the expunction order, a notice will be sent to you with information regarding the contacted agencies.
+At this point, all Juvenile Department records will be destroyed with the exception of the above-listed information, the expunction order itself, and documentation of the contacted agencies.
 The State Court will then initiate its own process to seal all related records subject to expunction.